Why Your Brand is Like a Flower: A Branding Framework

 ― Oscar Wilde

-They choose based on the petals, the immediate visual appeal.
-But ask any experienced gardener what makes a flower truly thrive, and they’ll tell you it’s all about what you can’t see: the roots and the stem of the flower, their unique essence.
+They choose based on the immediate visual appeal.
+But ask any experienced gardener what makes a flower truly sublime, and they’ll tell you it’s all about what you can’t see underneath: the roots of the flower—their unique essence.

 Your brand works exactly the same way…